rfbergeron/bompiler/doc/IDEAS.md

 Perhaps at a later date I will perform the offset calculation at generation time as an optimization, but for now multiple instructions are fine.

+### Instruction flags and their meaning
+The `InstructionData` struct has a `flags` member which is used to pass information to the function called to populate it.
+This relation describes what the caller expects/requires the populated struct to look like once its done.

+Currently, the only things the caller can ask for are that the destination register is using register addressing mode, and that the caller wants an object (as described in the standard), rather than a value.

+The former flag has two uses:
+1. if the caller is performing an operation that should not modify any objects, it can request that the left expression place its result in a register
+2. if the caller is populating an instruction that takes two arguments and knows that one of its arguments is already using indirect, displacement, or scaled- index addressing modes, it can request that the other expression place its result in a register, so that it may produce a valid instruction

+The latter flag is used to indicate that an lvalue expression should produce the object that the lvalue refers to, not the value stored within the object.
+This is used for assignment, the address operator, and the struct reference operator, but not the arrow operator.

+Currently, using the two at the same time does not make sense/is not necessary.
+This is because in all situations where `WANT_ADDR` is provided and respected by the callee, the effect is that the `LEA` operation is used.
+The second operand of an `LEA` must be in indirect, displacement, or scaled-index mode, so the first operand can only ever be in register mode, which is the effect of the `USE_REG` flag.

 ## Simpler structure handling
 Structure handling could be simplified, removing the need to have a second pass over the declarators of a structure's members.
 In this scheme, the members of a